Complete product documentation for Hotel Xenia WP

 Current Page Text Pattern: customize the Text Pattern using %1$s to display current page number and %2$s to display the total pages number.
 You can also use these HTML tags to format text: span | i | em | strong | b

-Current Page Extra Class: insert CSS class for current item to create custom styling.
+Current Page Extra Class: enter CSS class for current item to create custom styling.

-Breadcrumb Container Extra Class: insert a CSS class here if you want to make a reference for the Breadcrumb container for use in custom styling.
+Breadcrumb Container Extra Class: enter a CSS class here if you want to make a reference for the Breadcrumb container for use in custom styling.

 To display Breadcrumb on each content type go to Theme Options > Content

-In this section you can set the basic configuration of the Header.
+On this tab you can set the basic configuration of the Header.

 Select if you want the Container Type to be Default or Fluid.